mnot/I-D/variants/draft.md

 Each value indicates the selected available-value, in the same order as the variants listed in the Variants header field.

+Therefore, Variant-Key MUST be the same length (in comma-separated members) as Variants, and each member MUST correspond in position to its companion in Variants.

 For example:

 ~~~